khofstadter/enhancingaudiodescription.com/README.md

 ### now
 - check accessibility - continue with https://www.experte.com/accessibility
   - make meaningful alt texts (iframe titles as well)
+  - waiting for Elevin support to get back to me regarding registration/verification
 - integrate Mailchimp (ask Marianna for access)
 - new logo
 - provide captions for videos and audio ?